clw237/Thermometer_app/README.md

 The following example demonstrates how to use the thermometer application:

-1. Define thresholds: for example - freezing point (0°C) or boiling point (212°F)
+1. Define thresholds: for example, here is freezing point (0°C) from above and with 0.5 tolerance.
     ```bash
     freezing_threshold = Threshold(
         name="Freezing Point",